FortneyMFG/AgOpenGPS-Nexus/docs/reference/report-template-catalog.md

 | Season Summary | `report.season-summary.v1` | Season | Multi-job timeline, weather timeline, scouting highlights | Crop Type, Yield, Field Health, Weather | PDF, CSV, GeoJSON |

-> **Readiness states** — A template is eligible for export only when each required section declares `Ready`, and optional sections may fall back to the template's empty-state copy.
-Templates should surface missing data explanations in section definitions so the UI can communicate gaps prior to export.【F:Nexus SourceCode/src/Aog.Core/Reporting/ReportTemplate.cs†L23-L107】
+> **Readiness states** — A template is eligible for export only when each required section declares `Ready`, and optional sections may be skipped when their contributors aren't available.
+Section contributors are responsible for communicating missing data explanations to the UI prior to export.【F:Nexus SourceCode/src/Aog.Core/Reporting/ReportTemplate.cs†L23-L107】

 ## Template manifest schema